 Component Input Technical simulation Market-economic simulation Airplanes on JP Are defined as fuel demands.
-None None Vehicles on petrol Vehicles on diesel Vehicles on Ngas Vehicles on biofuels Are defined as fuel demands.
-None None Vehicles on biofuels from waste conversion None (Are defined as fuel output from conversion of waste) None None Vehicles on Hydrogen Hydrogen fuel demand and Hourly distribution (additional input data for electrolysers are needed, see below) None (However, the electrolyser is subject to regulation) None (However, the electrolyser is subject to regulation)

-BEV (Battery Electric Vehicle).
+None None Vehicles on petrol Vehicles on diesel Vehicles on Ngas Vehicles on LPG Vehicles on biofuels Vehicles on electrofuels Vehicles (ships) on ammonia Are defined as fuel demands.
+None None Vehicles on biofuels from waste conversion, HTL and Pyrolysis None (Are defined as fuel output from conversion of waste, HTL and Pyrolysis) None None Vehicles on Hydrogen Hydrogen fuel demand and Hourly distribution (additional input data for electrolysers are needed, see below) None (However, the electrolyser is subject to regulation) None (However, the electrolyser is subject to regulation) BEV (Battery Electric Vehicle).
 Dump charge Electricity demand and Hourly distribution None (Is included as a fixed electricity demand defined by the hourly distribution.
 None (Is included as a fixed electricity demand defined by the hourly distribution.
 BEV (Battery Electric Vehicle).
 Smart charge Electricity demand and Hour distribution of demand Max share of parked cars Share of cars connected Efficiency of charge Battery capacity Capacity of grid to battery Electricity charging is used with the aim of decreasing excess electricity production and the quantity of condensing power in the overall system.
 Battery storage is used in order to achieve lowest market prices of the electricity consumed.
 V2G (Vehicle to grid).
 Same as BEV smart plus Efficiency of discharge Capacity of battery to grid Electricity charging and discharging is used with the aim of decreasing excess electricity production and the quantity of condensing power in the overall system.
 Battery storage is used in order to achieve lowest market prices of the electricity consumed and to optimise profits from selling and buying electricity.